North Island giant moa: Anatomy

 Fossils of D. novaezealandiae display a large reversed sexual dimorphism where the females are much larger than males, estimated to have weighed nearly double.
 Using algorithms derived from data in the bones of juvenile Dinornis, an adult male has been estimated to weigh between 55 and 88 kg, whilst females have been estimated to weigh between 78 and 249 kg.
 Dinornis had long, slim bones compared to other moa species.
 The growth and development of Dinornis long bones has been found to be much slower compared to that of other ratites such as the Ostrich.
 The North Island brown kiwi, that does not reach adult body mass until 12 months, is viewed as a more appropriate developmental analog for the Dinornis due to the similarities that have been drawn between the time taken to reach complete maturity of hindlimbs (5 years), as well as the time upon which tarsals commence fusion with adjacent long bones (4 years).

-Even though it might have walked with a lowered posture, standing upright, it would have been the tallest bird ever to exist, able to sretch its head to a height of up to 3 m.
+Even though it might have walked with a lowered posture, standing upright, it would have been the tallest bird ever to exist, able to stretch its head to a height of up to 3 m.